IBM-Bluemix-Docs/security-advisor/setup-activity.md

 {: tip}

-## Deleting the components
+## Deleting activity insights
 {: #activity-delete}

-If you no longer need to use Activity Insights, you can delete the service components from your cluster.
+If you no longer need to use activity insights, you can delete the service components from your cluster.
 {: shortdesc}

 1. Delete the service components by using Helm.
 Be sure to use the `-tls` flag if you have TLS enabled.